Is dermabrasion safe?

 Dermabrasion can be performed by a surgeon or dermatologist.
 Microdermabrasion requires less skill and thus can also be performed by nurses and beauty therapists.

-Risks of dermabrasion include: skin tone changes (especially for people with darker-toned skin); scarring; thickening of the skin; general risks of the anaesthesia (allergic reaction to the injection, heart problems), and; general risks of surgery …
+Risks of dermabrasion include: skin tone changes (especially for people with darker-toned skin); scarring; thickening of the skin; general risks of the anesthesia (allergic reaction to the injection, heart problems), and; general risks of surgery …

-After the dermabrasion procedure, the skin will be pinkish-red in colour and may feel swollen, sensitive, irritated and itchy.
+After the dermabrasion procedure, the skin will be pinkish-red in color and may feel swollen, sensitive, irritated and itchy.
 Enlarged pores and whiteheads may also appear temporarily.
 Your skin will flush red if you drink alcohol within the …